18 Things to Do While You Listen to an Audiobook

 Gaming

 Listen, I know zero about this — let alone how you can possibly concentrate on jumping over flowerpots (the extent of my gaming experience, circa 1992) while you listen to a story being told to you, but I’m assured it’s not only possible but also desirable.
-And if you’re into gaming, you’re probably going to like Ready Player One.
+And if you’re into gaming, you’re probably going to like Tomorrow, and Tomorrow, and Tomorrow.

 Cuddling Your Cat